xsnpdngv/libstk/README.md

 program:
 ```

-See the example folder for samples.
+See the `examples` directory for samples.